-Our new AQA Geography syllabus is exciting, varied and covers a range of physical and human topics at both local and global scale which will engage students of all abilities.
-It also counts towards the Ebacc qualification.
-You do not have to choose between Geography and History – you can do both if you wish.
+Geography is a popular option choice at Polesworth, our new AQA Geography syllabus is exciting, varied and covers a range of physical and human topics at both local and global scale which will engage students of all abilities.
+It also counts towards the EBacc qualification.

-The benefit of choosing GCSE Geography is that you already have a lot of knowledge of the subject after studying it for three years.
+The benefit of choosing GCSE Geography is that you already have a lot of knowledge of the subject after studying it for two years.
 You will be building upon the understanding you already have and won’t be starting completely from scratch.
-You will simply be improving upon the skills and knowledge you have gained during Years 7, 8 and 9 while also investigating new exciting topics.
+You will simply be improving upon the skills and knowledge you have gained during Years 7 and 8 while also investigating new exciting topics.

 Throughout our two year Geography course the key topics we will be studying are:

 – Economic Activity

 Assessment for the qualification is split into 3 exams:

 - One Physical Geography exam (1hr 30) – 35%

 - One Human Geography exam (1hr 30) – 35%